11 May 2026

 You get the picture.
 The question is, how can we store these JSON blobs such that we can then

 efficiently compute, say, error rate grouped by user_id?
-We can’t have a static schema as we might
+We can’t have a static schema, since we

-want to add properties to this event at any time.
-We can chuck this as a JSON string into any
+might want to add properties to this event at any time.
+We can chuck this as a JSON string into

-database, file format or what have you.
-But then any query that attempts to read from properties of
+any database, file format or what have you.
+But then any query that attempts to read from properties

 every row of interest.
 One way to get reasonable performance here is to ensure severity and user_id